harp-tech/protocol/BinaryProtocol-8bit.md

 #### Error flag (1 bit)

 When this flag is set, the message represents an error reply sent from the Device to a request from the Controller.
-This flag SHALL NOT be set in any other messages.
+This flag SHOULD NOT be set in any other messages.
 This flag SHALL NOT be set in any messages sent from the Controller to the Device.

 ### Length (1 byte)